metasyn/memex/content/entries/misc/degoogle.md

 i use firefox for 99% of my personal browsing, but often am required to use chrome for the occasional chrome-only website, or for work.

+## google drive

+i started a [nextcloud](nextcloud.com) server - but i still need to set up automatic backups.

+## google calendar

+[nextcloud](nextcloud.com) also has a contact and calendar functionality which i sync to phone using [davx5](https://www.davx5.com/). this has been surprisingly easy actually!

+## google authenticator

+i switched to using [aegis](https://getaegis.app/).

 ## google reader

 haha, google already killed this product. i use [feedly](feedly.com).